A united regional workforce system that creates opportunity for all.

 exemplars of regional collaboration and providing capacity to scale ambitious solutions.

-Pathway Navigators:
+Pathway Navigators

-Aspen Institute Workforce Leadership Academy:
+Aspen Institute Workforce Leadership Academy

 Building a collaborative network of workforce leaders across the region and cultivating innovative solutions to our region’s workforce challenges.

-Scale Durham Dual Attainment Partnership:
+The Durham Dual Attainment Partnership

 Ensuring 25% of Durham Public Schools graduates graduate with a postsecondary credential aligned to a quality job.

 The Triangle’s workforce challenges require all of us.
-Join the employers, educators, and investors shaping our region’s future.
+Join the employers, educators, and investors shaping our region’s future